chrivand/Firepower_O365_Feed_Parser/README.md

 ### Please take caution on the following notes:

 * Please be aware that a policy redeploy is needed to update the Group Objects in the used Policies.
-Currently there is an optional API call built in to do a policy redeploy, however please take caution in using this, since this might cause other, unrelated policies or objects to be deployed (e.g. if another network administrator is working on a Policy in the GUI).
+Currently there is an optional API call built in to do a policy redeploy, however please take caution in using this, since this might cause other, unrelated policies or objects to be deployed (e.g., if another network administrator is working on a Policy in the GUI).

 * Important is to use SSL verification and to test the script before running this in a production environment.
 In the config.json file, set the *"SSL_VERIFY"* parameter to *true*, and then set *"SSL_CERT"* to be the path to the FMC's certificate.